 02-27-1965 Sherry D. Harris – Born in Newark, New Jersey.
 She was the first out African-American lesbian elected to public office in 1991 in the United States.
 Harris ran for political office in Seattle and became the first candidate endorsed by the newly-founded Gay & Lesbian Victory Fund.
 By a 70% majority, Harris defeated the 24-year incumbent, Sam Smith, who had been the first African-American elected to the Seattle City Council.
 She served on the City Council from 1992 to 1995.
 She also helped raise over $1 million to fight anti-gay ordinances in Washington state.
 In 2010, Harris published her book, Changing the World from the Inside Out: Politic for the New Millennium.

 02-27-1936 Sonia Johnson – Born in Malad City, Idaho.
 She is a feminist activist and writer.
-She was excommunicated by LDS Church for her outspoken support of the Equal Rights Amendment.
+She was excommunicated by LDS Church (Mormon Church) for her outspoken support of the Equal Rights Amendment.
 She went on to publish several radical feminist books and became a popular feminist speaker.
 Johnson currently lives in New Mexico with her partner Jade DeForest.

 02-27-1982 Francine Beppu – Place of birth in Hawaii unknown.
 American television personality, and entrepreneur.
 She graduated from New York University.
 She came to prominence with her role on the Showtime reality series The Real L Word, season 2.
 She grew up in Hawaii, loves the islands and local culture, but growing up gay in Hawaii wasn’t easy.
 She left Hawaii after high school and continued her education at New York University, where she earned degrees in Marketing, International Business, and Media & Technology.
 New York is also where she expanded her horizons and was introduced to a diverse and openly gay community.